The Circle and Its Parts

 3. Diameter

-The diameter is a line that goes across the circle, passing through the center.
+The diameter is a straight line that goes across the circle.
+It begins on one side, passes through the center, and ends on the opposite side.

 4. Circumference